imfx/MagicCarpetView/README.md

 Feel free to collaborate with ideas, issues and/or pull requests.

 ## License
-FFBackgroundParallax is available under the [MIT](http://opensource.org/licenses/MIT) license.
+MagicCarpetView is available under the [MIT](http://opensource.org/licenses/MIT) license.
 See the LICENSE file for more info.